YosepRA/crustecan-warrior-api/checklist.md

 - Checkout manual cancel button.
 Change transaction status to "cancel", expire checkout session, and re-enable seats. ✅
 - General error handling.
 Consider using [Express](https://expressjs.com/en/guide/error-handling.html)-way of using global catcher.
 Or you can use a `promiseResolver` helper.
 - Route-based error handling.
 Simple ones such as Fixture details not found.
+- User get login session to handle unauthenticated session using other method than code 401.
+- Add basic caching for fixture and ticket's price.
+- Add a "created" property to ticket for sorting.